valencia21/valencia21.github.io/_posts/2020-06-14-summarizing-japans-coronavirus-strategy-response-result.markdown

 As of June 13th 2020, Japan appears to have successfully controlled the spread of the novel coronavirus.
 Noone is sure exactly why.

-This blog post is a rough summary of the factors at play, digging a little deeper into the evidence and providing additional reading material where appropriate.
+This blog post is a rough and abbreviated summary of the factors at play, occasionally digging a little deeper into the evidence and providing additional reading material.

 ## Why is Japan considered successful?